misje/opencti-wazuh-connector/docs/source/opencti.rst

 ~~~~~~~~~~~~~~

 Domain objects, commonly referred to as :term:`SDOs <SDO>`, are most
-:term:`STIX` objects that are not observables: Attack patterns, identities,
+:term:`STIX` objects that are not observables: attack patterns, identities,
 inidents, locations, malware, reports, tools, vulnerabilites etc.

 .. _indicator: